 - With the blender still going, slowly drizzle in remaining olive oil until smooth.

-- Drain tuna, and add it to a bowl.
+- Drain tuna, and add it to a bowl.7 ounces albacore tuna in water

-- Chop your sun-dried tomatoes and add them, the pesto, the remaining parmesan, and the mayo.
-Gently fold it together.
+- Chop your sundried tomatoes and add them, the pesto, the remaining parmesan, and the mayo.
+Gently fold it together.1 tablespoon mayonnaise, 8 sundried tomatoes, 3 tablespoons parmesan cheese

 - Serve immediately, or store in the fridge in a tightly sealed container for up to three days.